 - Mix the ground flax seeds with 3 Tbsp of water and let it sits for 10 minutes

 Prepare cookie dough:

 - Place the dry ingredients in a mixing bowl and whisk to mix.
 Set aside.
-Cream the softened butter or coconut oil and both sugar until creamy, about 2 minutes over medium speed.
+Cream the softened butter and both sugar until creamy, about 2 minutes over medium speed.
 Add room temperature egg (for egg version) or soaked flax seeds (for eggless version).
 Stop halfway and scrape the side of the bowl.
 Add red bean paste and beat for another minute

 - Turn the speed to low and gradually add the flour mixture in 3 batches and let it mix until just combined.
 Don't overwork the dough.
 The dough will be very sticky at this point.
 Do not be tempted to add more flour